alexandramartinez/dataweave-scripts/README.md

 # DataWeave Scripts

-Here's a compilation of all the (fairly complex) DW scripts I've done.
+Here's a compilation of some of the (fairly complex) DW scripts I've done.

 Click on a title to see the function's code, input, and output.